MooersLab/pymolsnips/README.md

 <details>
 <summary><b>Installing and using snippets with the snippet notebook extensions</b></summary>

-They do not support tab triggers or tab stops.
+These snippet extensions do not support tab triggers or tab stops.
-A simple alternative is to import individual snippets with the load magic.
+A simple alternative to the snippet extensions is to import individual snippets with the load magic.

-In the *JupyterNotebooks* command line, enter:
+The snippets are in individual files without tab stops and with the pml file extension.

 The file finder system in *Jupyter Notebook* eases navigation to the correct file.
 The above library of snippets includes a commented out *Sublime Text 3* snippet that has tab stops.